SilentGlasses/SilentGlasses.github.io/README.md

 # Welcome

-THis is just my personal site where I will host thing I learn and run my Tech Blog.
+This is just my personal site where I will host thing I learn and run my Tech Blog.